Mary Katherine Campbell: Pageantry

 She became "Miss Columbus" over a field of 170 other women, and proceeded to Atlantic City, where the Inter-City competition had grown to include 57 women from around the country.
 It would be the last time in Miss America history where "professional" (model, Dorothy Knapp) and "amateur" (West Philadelphia's Gladys Grenemeyer) winners would be judged as finalists against the "Inter-City" champion (Mary Katherine Campbell) and place as runners-up to the Miss America title.

 Campbell entered her second successful attempt in the beauty pageant as Miss America competing in Atlantic City against a field of 74 other women from 36 states.

-Campbell was Miss America 1922 and Miss America 1923, and she was also 1st runner-up at the 1924 Miss America pageant.
+Campbell was Miss America 1922 and Miss America 1923, and she was also 1st runner-up at the Miss America 1924 pageant.
 Competing as "Miss Columbus," Campbell was only sixteen years old at the time of her first crowning in 1922.
 She lied about her age by nearly one year to enter the pageant held in Atlantic City, New Jersey.
 She said that she was born in May 1905 but later admitted that she had lied about her age.
 After the 1924 pageant and the judges' scores revealed that Campbell had almost won the title a third time, the Miss America Organization changed the rules so that "a contestant may only win the Miss America title once."